angular-package/angular-package/packages/core/packages/testing/README.md

 * Not well jsdocumented.
 * Not tested :)

-If you found any cons or pros just give feedback.
+*Give us feedback about any found cons and pros.*

 ----